Contraindications for Airway Management

 • A patient with a do-not-resuscitate (DNR) order that requests no airway management, or that prohibits certain forms of airway management.

 First responders and medical providers must honor patient wishes according to the laws in their state.
-They cannot substitute their own wishes and judgment for the clearly stated desires of the patient.
+They cannot substitute their wishes and judgment for the clearly stated desires of the patient.

 There are no broad medical contraindications that prohibit all forms of airway management.
 Instead, first responders must ask questions about a patient’s history, gather data about their wishes and concerns, and select the right airway management strategy according to this information.